SQL INPUT

 Learning MongoDB

-Even experienced MongoDB developers sometimes think in SQL first.
-Use this tool as a quick reference to translate your mental model into the correct MongoDB syntax.
+Even experienced MongoDB developers often think in SQL first.
+Use the converter as a quick reference to turn that mental model into correct syntax.

-Share converted queries with teammates who come from a SQL background.
-A common language reduces friction when working across different database ecosystems.
+Share converted queries with colleagues coming from a relational background.
+A shared reference removes friction between two different database cultures.